-Name Designation Date Jim Valentine Depute Chief Executive (Sustainability, Strategic and Entrepreneurial Development) 11 November 2015
+Name Designation Date

+Jim Valentine Depute Chief Executive 11 November 2015

-You can also send us a text message on 07824 498145.
+(Sustainability, Strategic

+and Entrepreneurial

+Development)

 If you or someone you know would like a copy of this document in another language or format, (on occasion, only a summary of the document will be provided in translation), this can be arranged by contacting the Customer Service Centre on 01738 475000.

 You can also send us a text message on 07824 498145.